 Do not be moved by groans, or screams, or evil sights.
-Let no appearance of evil cause you to "lose your head" or grow faint-hearted, but under all circumstances keep your self-possession God calls by remembering what is the Self and you to it.
+Let no appearance of evil cause you to "lose your head" or grow faint-hearted, but under all circumstances keep your self-possession

+God calls you to it.

 Who has charge of the case.
 It is God who has called you to it, and God is taking care of His own.